FelipeMaced0/dbn/README.md

 # Introduction
 dbn means Directory By Number.
 This utility is meant to be used as a shortcut when dealing with files with big names, allowing the user to select the desired file.
+## Prerequisites

+For copying to work, it is necessary to the have xclip installed on the machine.
+If you doesn't have it, no problem.
+Just run on the terminal the following command.

+ `sudo apt install xclip`

 ## Usage